 - The Pure CF Sound Engine faithfully reproduces the tone of a meticulously...

 - GHS weighted action is heavier in the low register and lighter in the high, just...

 - Score display puts music notation of MIDI songs on the screen, helping you play...

 - The Piano room lets you choose from a variety of pianos and acoustic settings to...

 - The 6 track recorder allows you to capture your performances and song ideas,...

-This contemporary digital piano gives aspiring pianists a fun way to enhance their learning experience.
+This is the best digital piano that gives aspiring pianists a fun way to enhance their learning experience.
 With this, players can feel what it is like to play with a band and sound like a pro.
-It gives aspiring pianists a better way to enhance their experience.
+In addition, it gives aspiring pianists a better way to enhance their experience.

 - The Chord tracker application takes full advantage of this wireless technology.
-It allows you to playback songs from your IOS device song library wirelessly through the DGX-660's speaker.
-It analyses the audio songs stored in your IOS device and then displays the chord symbol to you.
+It lets you play songs from your IOS device's song library wirelessly through the DGX-660's speaker.
+It also analyses the audio songs stored in your IOS device and then displays the chord symbol to you.